-Immunization conditions required by the Texas Department of Health are that: all students born after January 1, 1957, who are enrolled in health-related courses that involve direct patient contact in medical care facilities must show proof of two doses of measles vaccine, one dose of mumps vaccine or proof of immunity to these diseases; and all students must show proof of one dose of tetanus/diphtheria vaccine within the past 10 years; all students enrolled in health-related courses must show proof of either one dose of rubella vaccine administered on or after the first birthday or serologic proof of rubella immunity; all medical students, residents and interns shall receive a complete series of hepatitis B vaccine or show proof of serologic immunity.
+The Texas Department of Health requires the following immunization conditions: All students born after January 1, 1957, who are enrolled in health-related courses that involve direct patient contact in medical care facilities must show proof of two doses of measles vaccine, one dose of mumps vaccine or proof of immunity to these diseases; and two doses of chicken pox vaccine.
+Students who have had chicken pox may provide a written statement from their physician or a parent.
+This is the only disease where a written statement from a parent can be considered proof of immunity.
+All students enrolled in health-related courses must show proof of one dose of tetanus/ diphtheria vaccine within the past 10 years.
+All students enrolled in health-related courses must show proof of either one dose of rubella vaccine administered on or after the first birthday or serologic proof of rubella immunity.
+All medical students, residents and interns shall receive a complete series of hepatitis B vaccine or show proof of serologic immunity.
+All students will be skin tested for tuberculosis using the two-step testing procedure in accordance with Section X of the Tuberculosis Control Plan Policy 96.001.26 of the UNT Health Science Center.
+This will be done during the first month of classes.